Play Reading SIG

 Do you love reading plays?
 Our SIG gives participants a chance to read aloud and analyze scenes and characters from prize-winning plays.

 We meet once or twice per month for two hours, usually on a Friday afternoon, so as not to conflict with other OLLI courses.
-During the year we are open to suggestions as to which plays to read, while in the summer, when hopefully theatres will resume performances, we choose plays that we can both read and view.
+During the year we are open to suggestions as to which plays to read, while in the summer we choose plays that we can both read and view.

 We encourage our members to prepare and lead discussions on plays that interest them.
 Thriving on group participation, we allow two sessions to cover each one.
-Particular editions are selected that can be ordered online or from the Lenox Bookstore.
+Particular editions are selected that can be obtained online or through your local public library.

 Please contact Alice RothBarbara Waldinger or Karel Fisher for more details or additional information about the Play Reading SIG.